Graduate

 Probation, Dismissal, and Appeals

 All graduate students are required to maintain a 3.0 cumulative GPA.
 If a student’s cumulative GPA falls below 3.0 during any semester of enrollment, the student will be placed on academic probation.
-Within a semester, the student must raise his/her GPA to 3.0 or above or they may be dismissed from Graduate Studies.
-A review of a graduate student’s academic performance and progress may result in a recommendation for dismissal from the program.
-A student who is dismissed has the right to appeal the decision first to the departmental committee, followed by the Dean of the College and the Dean of Graduate Studies.
-The decision first rests with the departmental committee.
-If the pertinent department/school, the College Dean, and the Dean of Graduate Studies agree to reinstate the student, the decision will be communicated to the student.
+Within a semester, students must raise their GPA to 3.0 or above or they may be dismissed from the Graduate School.
+A student who is dismissed has the right to appeal the decision first to the departmental committee, followed by the Dean of the College and the Dean of the Graduate School.
+The decision first rests with a department faculty committee.
+If the pertinent department/school, the College Dean, and the Dean of Graduate School agree to reinstate the student, the decision will be communicated to the student.
 The decision regarding summer and fall dismissals will be made in the spring semester and dismissals in the fall semester will be decided in the spring semester.

 A graduate student who is readmitted will return on academic probation until the cumulative GPA of 3.0 is met.
 A student who earns a 3.0 term GPA while on probation may register for subsequent semesters without an appeal.
 A student who earns a term GPA of less than 3.0 while on probation will be dismissed from the program.
 Individual graduate programs may also impose additional cumulative GPA and/or grade restrictions for their students.